viron-src/recrypt_model/readme.md

 ## Success failures

-In extremely rare cases its possible a transaction is executed within the exchange system but a gRPC error (such as UNAVAILABLE with "vgw-db" as the message mentioned above or DEADLINE_EXCEEDED) is returned to your client.
+In extremely rare cases its possible a transaction is executed within the bank system but a gRPC error (such as UNAVAILABLE with "vgw-db" as the message mentioned above or DEADLINE_EXCEEDED) is returned to your client.

 Make use of idempotency fields mentioned above when interfacing with the system to provide highly available state synchronization between integration points.